OpenZeppelin/defender-templates/Readme.md

 ### Working with smart contracts

-In order to orchistrate and monitor contracts defender will need to know addresses, chain and ABI's.
+In order to orchistrate and monitor smart contracts, Defender will need to know addresses, chain and ABI's.
-Best way to get ABI's compatible with serverless: First copy `sample.env`, fill it with required secrets and source it.
-Have your contracts in `/contracts` directory and run `yarn compile`.
-This will populate `./abi` directory
+The best way to get ABI's compatible with serverless is to:
+1. Copy `sample.env`, fill it with required secrets and source it
+2. Place your contracts in the `/contracts` directory
+3. Run `yarn compile`.
+This will populate the `./abi` directory

 You can also run `yarn deploy` to deploy to various networks.
-We recommend to store deployed addresses in JSON such as `./deployments/mainnet.json` such way you can import those in to autotasks or serverless configurations.
+We recommend storing deployed addresses in a JSON file such as `./deployments/mainnet.json`so that you can import those in to autotasks or serverless configurations.

 ### Setup Defender
-In order to use these templates you first need to register on https://defender.openzeppelin.com .
-Starter account is quite powerful enough to get you running for a while.
+In order to use these templates you must first register an account on https://defender.openzeppelin.com.
+A free trial account is quite powerful enough to get you running for a hackatohn or PoC. *Note: You can only have one email per Defender account.*

-Once you have your account, generate API key and secret from https://defender.openzeppelin.com/#/api-keys
+Once you have your account, generate API key and secrets from https://defender.openzeppelin.com/#/api-keys

 You can invite your teammates to collaborate at [user management dashboard](https://defender.openzeppelin.com/#/user-roles).
-Take note that for this to work invitee email shall be not yet registered at Defender.
-WIP!
+Take note that the invitee email cannot yet be registered to a Defender account in order to be invited.

-In `./defender` directory you will find `sample.secrets.yaml`! copy it to `./defender/.secrets/dev.yml` and fill it with API key and secret.
-Webhooks that you are going to use to post notifications to are to be added there as well!
+In the `./defender` directory you will find `sample.secrets.yaml`.
+Copy it to `./defender/.secrets/dev.yml` and fill it with your API key and secret.
+Any webhooks that you are going to use to post notifications should be added there as well.

-### Structure of serverless plugin 101
+### Serverless Plugin Structure 101

 Each serverless file must have `provider` and `defender` properties defined:
 ```yml